leonangeli/alowaretp/README.md

 ├── package.json
 └── README.md

--.github/workflows: Contains the yml file for github actions integration.
+-.github/workflows: Contains the yml file for GitHub actions integration.
 -cypress/: Contains all Cypress test files and configuration.
 -pages: Contains the Page Objects classes for the Page Object Pattern implementation.
--reports: Once that you run the repository for the first time this folder will appear, includes the index.html file where you can see the mochawesome reporter integration results.
+-reports: Once you run the repository for the first time this folder will appear, including the index.html file where you can see the mochawesome reporter integration results.
 -screenshots: Contains an image of the last test execution.
 -support: Includes a file with custom commands meant to contribute to code reusability.
--tests: Includes the tests specs.
+-tests: Includes the test specs.
 -cypress.config.js: Cypress configuration file.
 -package.json: Project dependencies and scripts.
 -README.md: This file.